Genaker/TerraformMagentoCloud/README.md

 # Why Auto Scaling

-Increasing the number of PHP-FPM processes beyond the number of physical processor cores does not improve the performance, rather is likely to degrade it, and can consume resources needlessly.
+Increasing the number of PHP-FPM processes beyond the number of physical processor cores does not improve performance, rather is likely to degrade it, and can consume resources needlessly.
 Basic rule for the web is:

 CPU(physical) = (Concurrent HTTP REquest * http_req_duration)

-Be careful Intel CPUs are virtual and actual number of CPUs factor = 2; Graviton AWS ARM64 CPUS have factor 1 and are better for concurrent request processing.
+Be careful Intel CPUs are virtual and actual number of CPUs factor = 2; AWS Graviton2 ARM64 CPUs have factor 1 and are better for concurrent request processing.
 Intel CPUs have some advantages of 20-30% in some cases, however for magento (long heavy queries) physical cores are better.
-With higher trafic you need more CPUs.
+With higher traffic you need more CPUs.
 It is rule for uncached pages.

 With Varnish/FPC it is the same.
-However Varnish has response time ~ 1ms and a single instance CPU can return 1000 caches pages per sec.
-To avoid unpredictable results with the cache invalidation, misses, uncached checkouts, cart, AJAXs, API the BEST practices is to measure performance without FPC.
+However Varnish has ~1ms response time and a single instance CPU can return 1000 caches pages per sec.
+To avoid unpredictable results with the cache invalidation, misses, uncached checkouts, cart, AJAXs, API the BEST practice is to measure performance without FPC.
 FPC is a bonus.

 ## AWS Magento 2 Cloud Features:
 * True Horizontal Auto Scaling
 * Affordable (starting from ~300$ for us-west-2 region)
-* MySQL RDS scalable Managed by Amazon, multi az failover, vertical scaling without downtime
+* MySQL RDS scalable Managed by Amazon, multi-az failover, vertical scaling with no downtime
 * Compatible with RDS Aurora Cluster and Aurora Serverless
 * EFS - Fully managed elastic NFS for media and configuration storage
 * CloudFront CDN for static and media served from different origins S3 or Magento(EFS) as second origin